GorenzelgProjects/Deeplearning_ExamProject/README.md

 2. Replace the folder "bert_Finetuned_Squad_Local" with the new one, in the same repository as the chatbot.
 3. Open "requirements.txt" and make sure that all modules are installed and up to date.
 4. Run either "chatbot_app.py" or "chatbot" to interact with the chatbot.

+This repository also includes
+- Images of cherry-picked conversations created with the chatbot
+- Poster from poster-session showing the model